AndrewKhassapov/project-euler/README.md

 Solutions to basic Project Euler problems in JavaScript.

-So they can be quickly copy-pasted and run in browser Developer Tools.
+So they can be quickly run in your favourite browser Developer Tools.

 The project Euler problems are fun mathematical questions that can be solved algorithmically and programmatically.